 The Saleae Logic software includes a protocol decoder to read clocked (synchronous) parallel bus data.
 The analyzer supports between 1 and 16 bits of data bus, although realistically, only 15 bits are possible due to the relance of a clock signal taking up one channel.
 The example image below shows a 4-bit data bus and a clock signal, which requires 5 channels.

 Keep in mind that this isn't the "state" mode you may have seen in other logic analyzers.
 All Saleae units operate by over-sampling only and do not support a state/external clock mode.
 That means you will need to sample at least 4 times faster than the parallel clock frequency.

-The settings for the parallel analyzer are very important.
+The settings for the parallel analyzer are described in this section.
 First, for all unused data bits, change the selected channel to "None".
 For instance, if you're using a 4-bit data bus, change D4-D15 to "None" in the settings as shown below.